 The land use acreage was surveyed and updated in 2013 by performing aerial imagery analysis, observations made by NMMA TG engineer representatives, and assessing San Luis Obispo County pesticide purchase records.
 The update indicates that an increase in agriculture usage occurred from 2009 to 2013.
 The largest increase occurred in areas of the NMMA planted with strawberries and cane berries.
 The second largest increase in agriculture usage occurred in areas planted with vegetable rotational.
 In addition to agriculture, golf course acreage increased.
 In 2015, agricultural land use was updated to track the emerging cane berry crop and expanding strawberry acreage.
-In 2016, the golf course area irrigated was updated (Table 3-2).
+In 2016, the golf course area irrigated was updated (Table 3-3).
+Some of the greenhouses and agricultural lands have been converted to grow cannabis.
+The square footage of greenhouse cannabis grows and the water use impacts of this conversion have yet to be determined.
+The 2016 SLO County Ordinance requires that all cannabis cultivation operations provide a detailed water management plan and that any water use shall be offset from a prior use at a 1:1 ratio and that under severe water decline shall be offset at least at a 2:1 ratio as documented in a County approved Water Conservation Program.
+The water use of these operations is to be reported to the County.
+In 2020, the agriculture and golf course land use acreages were surveyed and updated by performing aerial imagery analysis.
+This update includes a correction in golf course area, and modest increases in acreage for grape and deciduous, vegetable rotational, and berries while there was a commensurate decrease in recreational grass, pasture, and non-irrigated farmland.

-The land use acreage for Urban is 10,596 acres; for Agriculture is 2,937 acres; and for Non Irrigated is 7,492 acres.
-Sub-categorical land use acreage is also defined and will subsequently be utilized to compute the groundwater production and consumptive use of water for each subcategory (Table 3-2).
+The land use acreage for Urban is 10,596 acres; for Agriculture is 2,988 acres; and for Non Irrigated is 7,957 acres.
+Sub-categorical land use acreage is also defined and will subsequently be utilized to compute the groundwater production and consumptive use of water for each subcategory (Table 3-3).